Florida Saltwater Fishing

 - If the fish has swallowed the hook, cut the line as close to the hook as possible.
 Studies have shown that a key factor in the survival of gut hooked fish was leaving the hook in place.
 Fish are often able to shed the hook on their own and you can do more damage by attempting to remove the hook.

 - If possible, keep the fish in the water while removing the hook and taking photos.

 - Never hold a fish by the gills or eyes.

-- Avoid removing large fish like tarpon and sharks from water.
+- Do not remove large fish like tarpon and sharks from water.

 - Return the fish to the water as quickly as possible.
 One of the major factors in the survival of a released fish is how much time it spends out of the water.
-The more fish that survive upon release today, then more fish will be available to catch tomorrow.
+The more fish that survive upon release today.
+The more fish that will be available to catch tomorrow.

 - Revive fish that do not swim away immediately or appear lethargic: